DragonL57/UnitaskAI/conductor/product.md

 - **Code-Style Memory:** Memory is now stored in a human-readable Markdown file (`memory.md`), treating personal data as a "living document" that the AI edits.
 - **Explicit Delegation:** The Main Agent now uses a manager-worker pattern, generating clear, specific instructions for specialized agents rather than passing raw queries.
 - **Researcher Performance:** The Researcher Agent now consistently delivers summaries for up to 10 search results using a robust manual injection architecture.
+- **Advanced Scheduling:** The assistant can now search, update, and delete Google Calendar events, enabling full lifecycle management of the user's schedule.